MikeyBeez/Julie-Julie/README.md

 # Julie-Julie
 New Virtual Assistant with Elmo Model for Querying Downloaded Text.

 I'm building this from scratch on Pop!_OS 20.10, but I'm using code from my Juliet repository.
-Ubuntu 20.10, 20.04, 18.* should also work fine -- as well as many other linuxes.apt list
+Ubuntu 20.10, 20.04, 18.* should also work fine -- as well as many other linuxes.

+apt list

-I use minconda for virtual environments.
+I use miniconda for virtual environments.
 You will need this for pyadio as pip can't install it.
 Anaconda also works.
 Here's the 64 bit Linux installer you need.
 It will download automatically: https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh Here's the link to miniconda documentation: